 We have access to the UH Texas Learning and Computation Center (TLC2).
-This is a firstclass visualization facility for demonstrations, analysis, and development.
+This is a first-class visualization facility for demonstrations, analysis, and development.
 For example, we are very interested in building tools for interactive 3D visualization of time-lapse phenomena.
-AGL has access to a Departmental computational network consisting of a Sun Starfire 880 server with dozens of Sun Ultra workstations augmented by a Beowolf computing cluster.
+AGL also uses a Departmental computational network consisting of a Sun Starfire 880 server with dozens of Sun Ultra workstations augmented by a Beowolf computing cluster.
 Additionally, TLC2 operates a 500 CPU Titanium cluster and two 64 CPU SGI Altix clusters.
-We also use a wide variety of commercial software for seismic processing, imaging, visualization, interpretation, reservoir calibration, and flow simulation.
+We employ a wide variety of commercial software for seismic processing, imaging, visualization, interpretation, reservoir calibration, and flow simulation.
 AGL has a large inventory of previously shot physical and numerical modeling data sets, including the Marmousi elastic wave numerical model.
 These are made available to sponsors.
-In addition, there are several dozen industry seismic data sets currently available for processing and interpretation.
+In addition, there are a number of industry seismic data sets currently available for processing and interpretation.